 11. Bloomfire

-Bloomfire is a knowledge-sharing and collaboration tool designed to help teams organize, share, and leverage collective knowledge.
+Bloomfire is a knowledge-sharing and collaboration tool that enables teams to organize, share, and leverage collective knowledge.

 This knowledge management software leverages AI to optimize knowledge sharing and streamline access to critical information.